shorepine/alles/README.md

 Where
 ```
 a = amplitude, float 0-1 summed over all voices. default 0
+c = client, uint, 0-255 indicating a single client, 256-510 indicating (client_id % (x-255) == 0) for groups, default all clients
 f = frequency, float 0-22050. default 0
 n = midinote, uint, 0-127 (note that this will also set f). default 0
 p = patch, uint, 0-X, choose a preloaded DX7 patch number for FM waveforms. default 0
+s = sync, int64, same as time but used alone to do an enumeration / sync, see tones.py, also uses i for sync_index
 t = time, int64: ms since some fixed start point on your host. you should always give this if you can
 v = voice, uint, 0 to 9. default: 0
 w = waveform, uint, 0,1,2,3,4,5,6 [SINE, SQUARE, SAW, TRIANGLE, NOISE, FM, OFF]. default: 0/SINE